RishiIRL/Musix/readme.md

 - `public/`: Contains static assets like images and icons.
 - `src/`: Contains React components and related logic.
+  - `components/`: Reusable components like the music player, sidebar, etc.
 - `db.cjs`: Configuration for connecting to the MySQL database.